 This is the Phillips curve and its cruel companion the Non-Accelerating Inflation Rate of Unemployment (NAIRU), theories which lead to the claim that there is a natural rate of unemployment at which the economy is somehow ‘optimised’.
 They are nothing more than ways to explain away failed models and ineffective policies.

 The Job Guarantee shows us that there is another option to using a buffer stock of unemployed people to control inflation: we can use a buffer stock of employed people.
 It’s not a new idea and was first suggested in 1965 by Hyman Minsky:

 The primary aim of the Job Guarantee is to provide useful and meaningful employment in the public sector at a fixed minimum wage to anyone who wants a job and can’t find one in the private sector — or, for that matter, doesn’t want to work in the private sector.
-Although the wage is fixed, it will be a Living Income set at the level society thinks is a fair and reasonable minimum for someone working full time.
-I suggest that should be around £19,500 — that’s £10 per hour for a 37½ hour week — along with comprehensive rights and benefits, including paid holidays, paid maternity or paternity leave, union membership and ongoing training.
-There is also the freedom to choose the number of hours worked each week, so people can allocate their time to other things too.
+Although the wage is fixed, it will be a socially inclusive wage set at the level society thinks is a fair and reasonable minimum for someone working full time.
+It should be a Living Income, not a Basic Income.
+I suggest that it should be at least £19,500 — that’s £10 per hour for a 37½ hour week — along with comprehensive rights and benefits, including paid holidays, paid maternity or paternity leave, union membership and ongoing training.
+There should also be the freedom to choose the number of hours worked each week, so people can allocate their time to other things too.